Integral representation of random variables with respect to Gaussian processes: Introduction

 \section{Introduction}

-In stochastic analysis and its applications such as financial mathematics it is an interesting question what kind of random variables one can replicate with stochastic integrals.
+In stochastic analysis and its applications such as financial mathematics, it is an interesting question what kind of random variables one can replicate with stochastic integrals.
 In order to answer this question, first one needs to consider in which sense the stochastic integral exists.
 In particular, if the driving process $X$ is not a semimartingale it is not clear how to define integrals with respect to $X$ and what kind of integrands can be integrated with the given definition of the integral.

-The motivation for our work originates back to Dudley \cite{d} who showed that any functional $\xi$ of a standard Brownian motion $W$ can be replicated as an It\^o integral $\int_0^1 \Psi(s)\ud W_s$, where $\Psi$ is an adapted process satisfying $\int_0^1 \Psi^2(s)\ud s < \infty$ almost surely.
+The motivation for our work originates back to Dudley \cite{d} who showed that any functional $\xi$ of a standard Brownian motion $W$ can be replicated as an It\^o integral $\int_0^1 \Psi(s)\ud W_s$, where $\Psi$ is an adapted process satisfying $\int_0^1 \Psi^2(s)\ud s < \infty$ a.s.
 Moreover, under additional assumption $\int_0^1 \E[\Psi^2(s)]\ud s < \infty$ one can cover only centered random variables with finite variance.
 On the other hand, in this case the process $\Psi$ is unique.

-Later on Mishura et al. \cite{m-s-v} considered the same problem where standard Brownian motion $W$ was replaced with fractional Brownian motion $B^H$ with Hurst index $H>\frac{1}{2}$.
-In this case the authors considered generalised Lebesgue-Stieltjes integrals with respect to fractional Brownian motion which can be defined, thanks to results of Azmoodeh et al. \cite{a-m-v}, for integrands of form $f(B^H_u)$ where $f$ is a function of locally bounded variation.
-Despite the fact that the stochastic integrals are defined in different ways, the results for standard Brownian motion and fractional Brownian motion are quite similar.
+Later on Mishura \textit{et al.} \cite{m-s-v} considered the same problem where standard Brownian motion $W$ was replaced with fractional Brownian motion (fBm) $B^H$ with Hurst index $H>\frac{1}{2}$.
+In this case the authors considered generalised Lebesgue--Stieltjes integrals with respect to fBm which can be defined, thanks to results of Azmoodeh \textit{et al.} \cite{a-m-v}, for integrands of form $f(B^H_u)$ where $f$ is a function of locally bounded variation.
+As an application of the results in \cite{m-s-v},\vadjust{\goodbreak} the authors considered financial implications of the results and gave a negative answer to the problem of zero integral; does $\int_0^1 \psi(s) \ud B^H_s=0$ imply that $\psi(s)=0$.
+This problem was open for fBm for some time, and in addition the result was known only for Brownian motion.

+It is interesting to note that while the stochastic integrals are defined in different ways, the results for standard Brownian motion and fBm are quite similar.
+On the other hand, the key idea to obtain representation for arbitrary processes with integrals with respect to some given process is to use idea of ``tracking'': first define a sequence which obviously converges and then track that sequence.
+The simplest way to do this is to define an integrand on a given time interval which diverges in the limit and then use stopping times.
+This idea was first used by Dudley \cite{d} for Brownian motion and then by Mishura \textit{et al.} \cite{m-s-v} for fBm.